Yehuda D. Nevo: Development of support for the Revisionist School in Islamic Studies

 This strong skepticism led to a poignant criticism by other historians.
-However, Koren and Nevo published a paper explaining their approach to the study of Islamic history, which was published in 1991 and was later included in a collection of "revisionist" articles, "The Quest For the Historical Muhammad", which he published with scholar Ibn Warraq.
+However, Koren and Nevo published in 1991 a paper explaining their approach to the study of Islamic history.
+This paper was later included in a collection of "revisionist" articles, "The Quest For the Historical Muhammad", which he published with scholar Ibn Warraq.

-As stated, other researchers came to similar conclusions before him, such as John E. Wansborough, who investigated in depth the Qur'an text, and reached the concludion that it was a collection of sayings that "were in the field" and joined together into a holy book only in the mid-8th century, an opinion that Nevo also came from his research on the sails he found in the play.
+As stated, other researchers came to similar conclusions before him, such as John E. Wansborough, who investigated in depth the Qur'an text, and reached the conclusion that it was a collection of sayings that "were in the field" and joined together into a holy book only in the mid-8th century, an opinion that Nevo also came from his research on the sails he found in the play.

 German theologian Karl-Heinz Ohlig, in an extensive article, built on Nevo's theory as detailed in his book Crossroads to Islam and developed it on to another.
 But a few years later, in the book Die dunklen Anfänge (lit.
 'The Dark Beginnings'), which appeared in German only, co-edited by Ohlig, he developed his theory in a completely different way and no longer mentions Nevo's work.
-In this book, Ohlig claims that while Muhammad was a title ("the acclaimed") and not a personal name (a claim that was taken directly from Nevo's research), he follows up with thr claim that it was a degree attributed to Jesus, which means the acclaimed prophet of the Arabs was the Christian Jesus - something completely contrary to Nevo's theory.
+In this book, Ohlig claims that while "Muhammad was a title ("the acclaimed") and not a personal name (a claim that was taken directly from Nevo's research), it was a title attributed to Jesus, which means the acclaimed prophet of the Arabs was the Christian Jesus - something completely contrary to Nevo's theory.

-Nevo's theory of many connections as Polish researcher M. Grodzki and more.
+Many later studies debating Nevo's theory were subsequently published, such as the work of Polish researcher M. Grodzki and more.

-Theory is similar to his research on the formation of Islam is called "Grileh".
-It also turns out that about 100 years ago, before the development of the "Grone" school, researcher Reinhart Dozy wrote in his book De Israelietan Te Mekka ("The Israelites in Mishnah"), 1864, that Islam was influenced by the beginning of the Simon, retired from the Jewish people and the Head of the Hashavim.
-Our rabbi and settled in the Arabian Peninsula.
-And that, following the sons of Simon, the belief in Tahlia was not as described in an Islamic idols but a belief in one invisible god 'Abrahami'.
-In his opinion, even in the Bible, there are clear clues to this, such as the unreasonable diminishing of the Bnei Shimon tribe among the terms in the book of the desert.
+A theory similar to Nevo's own on the formation of Islam is that of Hagarism.
+Yet another similar theory appeared in the 19th century, long before the development of the Hagarism theory: Reinhart Dozy wrote in his 1864 book De Israelietan Te Mekka ("The Israelites in Mecca"), that Islam was influenced in the beginning by the tribe of Simon, which had long left the Israelite tribal alliance to resettle in the Arabian Peninsula.
+Following the sons of Simon, the belief in Jahiliyyah was not as described in Islamic sources as idolatry, but a belief in a one invisible Abrahamic God.
+In his opinion, there are even some clues to this in the Bible even in the Bible, such as the unreasonable diminishing of the tribe of Simon over the course of the Book of Numbers.
+It may be added that Beer-lahai-roi is identified by some in Arabia with the Well of Zamzam in Mecca, and may be identified with the "Study Hall of Shem and Eber" from rabbinical tradition.

-The stone by Ezra Beer Hamzim in Mecca) was in the south and because there was also the "Beit Midrash of the name and past."

-In practice, his opinion in Yehuda Nevo's study of the failure of Islamic traditions about Muhammad has also existed for many years at the opinion of Shi'ite Islam.
+Some argue that Nevo's view that Islamic traditions regarding Muhammad's origins have already long been expressed by Shi'ite Islam.